Tosia Malamud: Artistry

 Her work during school and soon after was influenced by her teachers, especially Fernando Ortiz Monasterio and Ignacio Asúnsolo which had both conservative and liberal elements.
 Upon graduation, she was not interested in the Mexican muralism movement and its nationalism which was dominant at the time, rather she preferred a more international outlook.
 She went counter much of Mexican art for several reasons.
 First Mexican art was dominated by men, especially monumental sculpture.
 Sculpture in general was less valued at the time than painting, especially mural painting.
-During her career she focused on sculpture mostly working with bronze and marble, but also experimented with other materials such as acrylics, stone and ceramics.
+During her career, she focused on sculpture mostly working with bronze and marble, but also experimented with other materials such as acrylics, stone and ceramics.
 She created pieces in small, medium and monumental sizes.

+"Golden age, hands of the Quixote" is a metallic sculpture of hers for the character of Don Quixote.

+Her 1957 sculpture "El beso" (The Kiss) was carved chiluca stone and featured in First National Biennial of Culture of 1962.
+Mujer reclinada o recostada received an honorable mention at the Second Sculptural Biennial in 1964.

 She principally created two kinds of sculpture.
 The Mexican Diario Judio described her in 2012 as being "considered the country's foremost sculptural portrait artist".
-Non bust works mostly focused on themes such as maternity, children, female torsos, bodies in movement and poses indicating reflection.
+Non-bust works mostly focused on themes such as maternity, children, female torsos, bodies in movement and poses indicating reflection.
 She stated shortly before her death that her main theme was always love in its various forms because she felt it was the basis of life.
 These works have been classified as abstract figurativism and were done in bronze, stone and wood.
-However they show influence from neo figurativism, impressionism, cubism, fantasy art and semi abstract art.
-Although she was not part of the Mexican muralism movement, her art was also influenced by Mexican culture, especially its pre Hispanic elements.
+However, they show influence from neo figurativism, impressionism, cubism, fantasy art and semi abstract art.
+Although she was not part of the Mexican muralism movement, her art was also influenced by Mexican culture, especially its pre-Hispanic elements.